evalann/screen-time-tracker/docs/screen-time-tracker.md

 ### Admin
 * The user should be able to configure **People** for screen time tracking records.
 ### Capture
-* The user should be able to select one or more children from the list.
+* The user should be able to select one or more people from the list.
 * The user should be able to select a category of screen time to capture.
 * The user should be able to select/enter a specific name for the content.
 * The user should be able to input a numeric value in either minutes or hours.